oscar-system/Oscar.jl/README.md

 julia> using Oscar
 ```

-However, some of Oscar's components have additional requirements.
+However, some of OSCAR's components have additional requirements.
 For more detailed information, please consult the [installation
 instructions](https://oscar.computeralgebra.de/install/) on our website.